open-telemetry/opentelemetry-specification/specification/trace/api.md

 The status code SHOULD remain unset, except for the following circumstances:

-When the status is set to `ERROR` by Instrumentation Libraries, the status codes SHOULD be documented and predictable.
-The status code should only be set to `ERROR` according to the rules defined within the semantic conventions.
+When the status is set to `Error` by Instrumentation Libraries, the status codes SHOULD be documented and predictable.
+The status code should only be set to `Error` according to the rules defined within the semantic conventions.
 For operations not covered by the semantic conventions, Instrumentation Libraries SHOULD publish their own conventions, including status codes.